Exploding Kittens: Expanded versions

+Following this, a version called “Exploding Kittens: Recipes for Disaster” which provides a greatest hits of cards from many of the previously mentioned games best mechanics into a game with 121 cards, and provides "Recipes" for different cards to use in different decks to play variations of the game.
+This version can also be played with the other decks, however this is recommended against.

 Mobile versions

 Microsoft's Zo chatbot offered a single-player version of Exploding Kittens.

 In January 2016, a multiplayer version of the game was released on the iOS platform with new content not found in the original game.
 In April 2016, the mobile version was also released onto the Android platform, and allowed for cross-platform play between all mobile versions.
 It was also available on Nintendo Switch.

 The Attack, Nope and Favor cards from the original card game were not released in the mobile versions on iOS and Android.

-A free-to-play mobile game "Exploding Kittens - The Game" was announced in April 2022.
+A free-to-play mobile game Exploding Kittens - The Game was announced in April 2022.
 It was launched on May 31 by Netflix.
 The game is available to its users at no additional cost and has no in-app purchases.

 TV series adaptation

 In April 2022, an adult animated television series was also announced by Netflix and was co-produced by Bandera Entertainment and Chernin Entertainment, with King of the Hill creators Mike Judge and Greg Daniels serving as executive producers, alongside Peter Chernin.
 Additional game mechanics and cards tied to the show will be added to the mobile game at a later date.

 The series had a first-look preview at the Annecy International Animation Film Festival on June 14, 2023.
 A teaser trailer was released on November 11, 2023, followed by a full trailer in May 2024.
 Originally planned for a late 2023 release, the premiere was postponed to July 12, 2024.